simonweil/osx-development-environment/README.rst

     The OS X keychain credential helper has been installed to:
       /usr/local/bin/git-credential-osxkeychain

-    The 'contrib' directory has been installed to:
+    The "contrib" directory has been installed to:
       /usr/local/share/git-core/contrib

     Bash completion has been installed to: